sdondley/ClimateChangeChat/perl.md

     * Open neovim
     * Type `:LspInfo`
     * Does it look like it's connected?
+        * You should see: "Configured servers list: perlpls" at the bottom of a popup box
         * "Yes, you're a genius!"
             * OK, get on your way and go get some coding coding done
             * Or continue if you feel cheated and want to learn more
         * "No, you're an asshole!"
-            * OK, google it
+            * OK, then google it
-            * Or continue reading to try to gain more insight as to the problem
+            * Or continue reading to try to gain more insight as to what the problem might be

 ## Looking for something more gratifying for your thirsty curious soul?
 * continue below